SwarmUS/SwarmUS-ROS/README.md

 ## Tools
 This repository contains a `tools` folder with some python scripts that help accomplish a few tasks, mainly the generation of the documentation and some linting.
 Please refer to the scripts for some extended documentation.

+## Documentation
+An up to date version of the documentation can be found [here](https://swarmus.github.io/SwarmUS-ROS/index.html)